Spherical inspirals of spinning bodies into Kerr black holes: Numerical implementation and results

 \section{Numerical implementation and results}

 Having established the theoretical framework, we now turn to the numerical implementation and results.
 We present the calculation of the trajectories and respective energy and angular momentum fluxes, their use in the calculation of the flux-driven inspirals, and the subsequent calculation of the waveforms.
-Then we use the waveforms to calculate mismatches between waveforms with spinning and nonspinning secondary.
+Then we use the waveforms to calculate mismatches between waveforms with spinning and nonspinning secondaries.
 These results enable us to address the central question of the possibility of detecting secondary spins in EMRIs.
-If not stated otherwise, we set the masses to unity, $M = 1$ and $\mu = 1$, because the fluxes and amplitudes can be trivially rescaled.